ilopezba/portfolio/README.md

 portfolio
 =========

-**A django portfolio for artists that want to show and sell their work** _This Project is under development.
-If you have any ideas or things you want me to add to the project you are welcome, send me an email: salvatore[_at_]universojuegos.es_
+**A django portfolio for artists that want to show and sell their work**<br>
+_This Project is under development.
+If you have any ideas or things you want me to add to the project you are welcome, send me an email: salvatore[:at:]universojuegos.es_

 <h2>Structure:</h2><br>